github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry.md

 To publish multiple packages to the same repository, you can include the same {% data variables.product.prodname_dotcom %} repository URL in the `RepositoryURL` fields in all *.csproj* project files. {% data variables.product.prodname_dotcom %} matches the repository based on that field.

-For example, the *OctodogApp* and *OctocatApp* projects will publish to the same repository:
+For example, the *OctodogApp* and *OctocatApp* projects will publish to the same repository: HOW?

 ``` xml
 <Project Sdk="Microsoft.NET.Sdk">